The Levi Strauss co. Timelines 1853-2000

 Levi set up a small dry-goods house in San Francisco, which grows into a prosperous business over the next twenty years.

 Jacob Davis a tailor from Nevada invented to rivet the pocket corners on the pants for increased durability.
 Davis contacted Levi Strauss to agree to file a “jeans rivet” patent and started making waist overalls with copper rivets to strengthen the jeans.

-- The first jeans had a watch pocket and still today one of the most Important details about the jean’s anatomy.
+The pants are called waist overalls (workwear) with these feature’s; one back pocket, Accurate stitching, watch pocket, chinch, suspender, and buttons crotch rivet.
+The first jeans had a watch-pocket and still today one of the most important details about the jean’s anatomy.
 In the 1960s, the watch pocket got another street name added, the “drug pocket.”

 The two-horse brand leather patch introduced by Levi Strauss Co. to demonstrate the strength of the jeans and the patent riveted clothing.

 Levi Strauss Co. jacket named Type I jacket introduced in the early 1900s with LOT 506XX.
 One detail was the cinch-back, called “clinchers” with a silver buckle, later replaced with bronze and the single front pocket.

 Cone Mills North Carolina became Levi Strauss Co supplier of denim fabrics and later becomes one of Levi Strauss most important business relationship in their long history.
 The earthquake and fire destroy the headquarters and two factories of Levi Strauss & Co in San Francisco.